simonw/til/docker/emulate-s390x-with-qemu.md

 The s390x is an [IBM mainframe architecture](https://en.wikipedia.org/wiki/Linux_on_IBM_Z), which I found glamorous!

 The bug related to those machines being big-endian v.s. my software being tested on little-endian machines.
 My first attempt at fixing it (see [this TIL](https://til.simonwillison.net/python/struct-endianness)) turned out not to be correct.
-I really needed a way to test agaist an emulated s390x machine with big-endian byte order.
+I really needed a way to test against an emulated s390x machine with big-endian byte order.

 I figured out how to do that using Docker for Mac and QEMU.